-5 Best Hotels in Iceland for Watching the Northern Lights
+5 Best Northern Lights Hotels in Iceland 2026

 Seeing the northern lights is one of those bucket list experiences that genuinely lives up to the hype.
 When the sky erupts in swirling green, purple, and pink, it is hard to believe what you are looking at is real.
 Iceland is one of the best places on earth to witness this, thanks to its position just below the Arctic Circle and its relatively easy accessibility from Europe and North America.